 The Future of Thymosin Alpha 1

 The potential applications of Thymosin Alpha 1 are too diverse to be reasonably listed.
-The peptide is already being used in a number of countries as a legitimate medical treatment.
-Research is focused on ways to improve its efficacy, faster and economic production.
-Variants of the peptide will be studied in coming years.
-It has shown great promise as an immune system modulator with few side effects in cancer to infection.
+Research is focused on ways to improve its efficacy and cost of production.
+Variants of the peptide will be studied in the coming years.
+It has shown great promise as an immune system modulator with few side effects in cancer.

-Thymosin Alpha 1 shows minimal side effects, low oral bioavailability and excellent subcutaneous bioavailability in mice.
+Thymosin Alpha 1 shows minimal side effects, low oral bioavailability, and excellent subcutaneous bioavailability in mice.
 Per kg dosage in mice does not match to humans.
-It can be sold by Biotech Peptides strictly for educational and scientific research only, not for human use.